paroj/voxeliens/Readme.rst

 --------
 * **Windows:** You can get Voxeliens for Windows from our `download page <https://bitbucket.org/volumesoffun/voxeliens/downloads>`_.

 * **Linux:** We do not have pre-built binaries for Linux so you will need to compile yourself from source.
 You can find instructions for this at  `Install.rst <https://bitbucket.org/volumesoffun/voxeliens/src/master/Install.rst>`_.
+Be aware that compiling may be difficult (especially on Windows) as this game was developed as a commercial project and only limited work was put into making it compile on other systems.

 Playing the game
 ----------------